Joecheong2006/PyGameWorkShopGame/README.md

 1.  **Running the Game:**

-    Navigate to the `src` directory and execute the main script (if one exists) or a relevant example script.
-For example (if a `main.py` exists):
+    Navigate to the `PyGameWorkShopGame` directory and execute the main script:

     ```bash
     python src/main.py